• Skip to primary navigation

 Confession: for the longest time I was afraid of cooking Jasmine Rice.
 It seemed like every time it came out either undercooked, broken, or super sticky.
 When Thai Food Month rolled around, I even felt confident making my own green curry paste, but got nervous about making the rice to serve with it.
 So recently I set out to find the secret for a perfect pot of Jasmine Rice.
 Cooking Jasmine Rice with the method below will yield tender, separate grains of rice that are not broken.
 They will be slightly sticky but will not clump together when spooned into a plate or bowl.
 This method works on the stovetop or Instant Pot and does not require a rice cooker.

-A great Jasmine Rice recipe (or sticky rice recipe if you're serving food from Northeastern Thailand) is the foundation of a great Thai meal.
-It’s exactly what you need to tame the heat of a great Pad Krapow, soak up the creamy sauce from a classic curry, or start a batch of Thai Fried Rice or Crispy Rice
+A great Jasmine Rice recipe (or sticky rice recipe if you’re serving food from Northeastern Thailand) is the foundation of a great Thai meal.
+It’s exactly what you need to tame the heat of a great Pad Krapow, soak up the creamy sauce from a classic curry, or start a batch of Thai Fried Rice, Crispy Rice or Pineapple Fried Rice.

 What is Jasmine Rice?